I started at Oyster Partnership in 2008, as a Trainee Recruitment Consultant. I became Managing Director here in 2015.

 And the truth is, over the years my opinions have changed.
 Most likely I have changed a bit too.
 The fact is, that Oyster is like an extended family to me.
 They are my Tribe.
 My people.
 That means the attributes I look for when recruiting people into our fold need to match my own.
 I need to feel that I’d be happy and safe standing next to anyone of my team going into battle.

-Daniel Whomes told me that the reasons they persevered with me, in spite of my struggles at the start, were down to “rock solid principles, a ferocious work ethic, strength of moral character and a passionate ambition that has no limits.”
+Daniel Whomes told me that the reasons they persevered with me, in spite of my struggles at the start, were down to “rock-solid principles, a ferocious work ethic, the strength of moral character, and a passionate ambition that has no limits.”
 I suppose that has created the foundation of what I look for in new people too.

 These are the key attributes I look for when recruiting new staff: